utkuufuk/entrello/README.md

         ```
     * It may additionally contain an API secret for authentication purposes:
         ```sh
-        # the HTTP header "X-API-Key" will be set to "secret_password" in each request
+        # the HTTP header "X-Api-Key" will be set to "secret_password" in each request
         1234:secret_password@localhost:3333/entrello
         ```